-Over the past weekend, I had the very good fortune of performing Verdi’s Requiem with my friends and colleagues of the Minnesota Chorale and Minnesota Orchestra, under the baton of Roberto Abaddo.
+Over the past weekend, I had the very good fortune of performing Verdi’s Requiem with my friends and colleagues of the Minnesota Chorale and Minnesota Orchestra, under the baton of Roberto Abbado.
 And without further ado, let me say that I absolutely loved it.

 It was one of those wonderful experiences where a great piece of music, a great conductor, a great group of performers, and a great audience come together to create a wonderfully satisfying whole.
 Together, we went on a amazing journey that touched us all deeply.

 To begin, let me back up and say a few words about the rehearsal leading up to the performances.
 Traditionally, we in the Chorale work though the music on our own as an ensemble beforehand, and only meet with the conductor the actual week of the performances.
 As this was the first time many of us had worked with Maestro Abbado, we took extra care to master his performance markings and notes, and arrived at our first conductor rehearsal ready to show our stuff.

 And we did.
 We ran through the first few pages right through, so Abbado could get a sense of our sound and how we were approaching the work.